-I’ll start this blog post by saying that, since I started my cholesterol-lowering plan, I’ve massively reduced the amount of butter and other spreads in my diet.
+I’ll start this post by saying that, since I started my cholesterol-lowering plan, I’ve massively reduced the amount of butter and other spreads in my diet.
 One reason is because a lot of them are high in saturated fat, which can increase cholesterol, and the other reason is because the meals and snacks I now eat a lot of don’t need butter or margarine.

 1. Olive/vegetable oil based spreads

-Bertolli Original has 1.3g saturated fat per 10g portion (which is about 2 teaspoons) and is pretty tasty on toast with a tiny bit of salt added.
-Flora Original has just 1g saturated fat per 10g portion.
-I haven’t eaten Flora for a while, but have heard it’s good too.
+‘Bertolli Original’ has 1.3g saturated fat per 10g portion (which is about 2 teaspoons) and tastes pretty good on toast with a tiny bit of salt added.
+‘Flora Original’ has just 1g saturated fat per 10g portion.
+I haven’t eaten Flora in a while, but I’ve heard it’s also good.

 Like any food containing more than 1.5g saturated fat per 100g, these margarines should still be eaten in moderation, especially if you’re eating them with other foods containing saturated fat.
-The NHS recommends that:-

 - the average adult man should eat no more than 30g of saturated fat a day.